rei/rei-cedar-docs/docs/foundation/tokens/README.md

   - Ensures brand consistency across all digital channels

 #### Extensibility
-  - Designers and developers have access to these tokens when creating custom styling   components for their applications (within brand standards)
+  - Designers and developers have access to these tokens when creating custom components for their applications (within brand standards)

 ### Use When